secretstartups/handbook/sales/onboarding/sales-learning-path/index.html.md

 ### 6. Sales Process
 *  **Command of the Message Intro Course (Assignment - 2 Hours - 10 Points - Pre Work)**
-   - Please complete the [Command of the Message](https://gitlab.edcast.com/pathways/sales-quick-start/cards/8577947) learning path.
+   - Please complete the Command of the Message learning path.
    - Time to complete is approximately 1.5 hours
 *  **MEDDPPICC Full E-Learning Course (Assignment - 2 Hours - 10 Points - Pre Work)**
-   - Please sign in to [MEDDPPICC](https://gitlab.edcast.com/pathways/sales-quick-start/cards/8577939) learning path and complete the MEDDPPICC full eLearning course.
+   - Please review the [MEDDPPICC handbook page](https://about.gitlab.com/handbook/sales/meddppicc/).
+The full elearning is optional.
    - Time to complete is approximately 1.5 hours
 *  **GitLab Value Framework (Material - Sales Collateral - 35 Minutes)**
    - The GitLab [value framework](https://internal-handbook.gitlab.io/handbook/sales/command-of-the-message/#resources-core-content) (internal only) is one of the most useful tools available for salespeople.
 Take a look to understand our value drivers, how to uncover customer needs, and how to articulate value and differentiation.
 A [framework summary](https://internal-handbook.gitlab.io/handbook/sales/command-of-the-message/#resources-core-content) (internal only) is also avaliable for quick reference.
 * **Seller Deficit Disorder (Material - Sales Collateral - 15 Minutes - Pre Work)**
    - Please read this [short document](https://drive.google.com/file/d/1heCPCI9bT1sc05Xj0hrp8BJrlzMc8VEc/view?usp=sharing) by Force Management to prepare for the Command of the Message training in Sales Quick Start.
-*  **[Co-Selling with Partners](https://gitlab.edcast.com/pathways/sales-quick-start/cards/9239742) (Course - 30 Minutes - Pre Work)**
+*  **Co-Selling with Partners (Course - 30 Minutes - Pre Work)**
 *  **Social Selling 101 ( Material - Video - 20 Minutes)**
    - Social selling is the art of using social networks to find, connect with, and nurture your customers and prospects.
 Watch the [video](https://www.youtube.com/watch?v=w-C4jts-zUw) and use this [guide](https://drive.google.com/open?id=1UCRF6PC6al8XxT8E_4rDKkQjkW6WGPA6gybWeuRIg7A&authuser=0) to learn how to make a profile that will resonate with your prospects.
-*  **[QUESTION: Business Development](https://gitlab.edcast.com/pathways/sales-quick-start/cards/1470149) (Assignment - 15 Minutes - 10 Points - Pre Work)**
+*  **QUESTION: Business Development (Assignment - 15 Minutes - 10 Points - Pre Work)**
    - Business development is hard... because not everyone gets marketing qualified leads or has a big referral network.
 Take a look at the [Sales Development](/handbook/marketing/revenue-marketing/sdr/) handbook page to understand more about your XDR partners and their processes.
 Please share 1-2 insights on strategy or best practices from your experience.
 How do you consistently keep the pipeline full of leads?
 Let's crowdsource some best practices!
-*  **[QUESTION: Account Development](https://gitlab.edcast.com/pathways/sales-quick-start/cards/1470151) (Assignment - 15 Minutes - 10 Points - Pre Work)**
+*  **QUESTION: Account Development (Assignment - 15 Minutes - 10 Points - Pre Work)**
    - One of the most important parts of a salesperson's job is account development.
 Your clients bought from you once, and they are very likely to do it again!
 Please share 1-2 insights on strategy or best practices from your experience.
 How do you keep your clients buying more and sending referrals?
 Let's crowdsource some experience!

 </details>